 The bitter and astringent taste of raw Pu Erh tea mellows with age.
 While the bacteria present in the fermentation stage of cooked Pu Erh tea is not able to decompose caffeine, it will, however, decompose if given enough time.
 This process takes a long time if the tea is not exposed to direct sunlight, heavily ventilated or raised temperatures.

 As the freshly produced cakes of cooked Pu Erh tea have a very intense and somewhat unpleasant smell and taste, the cakes are commonly stored for one or two years before being sold to distributors and vendors.

 In this time the caffeine content will decrease a bit.
 Teas with high caffeine content are mostly fresh and less processed teas like green tea and raw Pu Erh tea.
 Teas that have been stored for many years lose a lot of their caffeine to natural breakdown.

 Even though the caffeine content of the leaves does not change with the brewing method you chose, there are some tricks you can apply to be absolutely sure to get the least caffeine out of the cooked Pu Erh tea as possible.

-The Raw Material and Caffeine Content Of Cooked Pu Erh Tea
+The Raw Material and Caffeine Content Of Pu Erh Tea

-Even though it is commonly rumored that cooked Pu Erh tea contains leass or even no caffeine at all, it does in fact contain noticeably more caffeine than most other types of tea including raw Pu Erh tea.
-If you are sensible to caffeine or have medical reasons, be careful with cooked Pu Erh tea.
+Even though it is commonly rumored that cooked Pu Erh tea contains less or even no caffeine at all, it does, in fact, contain noticeably more caffeine than most other types of tea including raw Pu Erh tea.
+If you are sensitive to caffeine or have medical reasons, be careful with cooked Pu Erh tea.